 The error codes 300, 402 and 2 are some examples of error generated by the Garmin Phone app, not Genius Wrist's website.

-Error messages usually occur if you try to "get link code" or "online sync" while your device is transferring data to your phone like uploading activities, sending activity tracking info, etc. These transmissions are not related to Genius Wrist apps, but it seems that Garmin Connect App cannot handle multiple transmissions simultaneously.
+Error messages usually occur if you try to "get link code" or "online sync" while your device is transferring data to your phone like uploading activities, sending activity tracking info, etc. These transmissions are not related to Genius Wrist apps, but it seems that Garmin Connect App cannot handle multiple transfers simultaneously.

 Bluetooth connection instability can also cause this issues.